Rdoolz51/DDCharacterCreationPersonal/README.md

 Brought To You By _The Dashing Ducks_:

--   Ryan Dooley
+-   Ryan Dooley - Stats, Equipment, design of all pages, refactoring all pages.
--   Ryan Buckley
+-   Ryan Buckley - Spells, assisted with design, created names array
--   Meg Martinez
+-   Meg Martinez - Created part of names page
--   Mohammad Shahid
+-   Mohammad Shahid - ReadME